Documentation structure for LLMs (llms.txt)

 $ circleci run testsuite "ci tests" --doctor

-The circleci run testsuite CLI tooling should be run from the directory where your tests are located.
+Run the circleci run testsuite CLI tooling from the directory where your tests are located.
 This is typically your repository root, but for monorepos it can be the root of a subpackage (for example, cd service-1 && circleci run testsuite "ci tests").

 The testsuite will automatically find the .circleci/test-suites.yml configuration file by walking up the directory tree.
 All commands (discover, run, analysis) execute relative to where you run the CLI, so avoid using cd or --directory flags within your commands.

-Once all checks pass, you can run all tests locally by removing the --doctor flag.
+Once all checks pass, run all tests locally by removing the --doctor flag:

 $ circleci run testsuite "ci tests"